ucdavis/endowmentreport/docs/index.md

 ---
 layout: default
 nav_order: 1
+title: [2022 Endowment Report]
+description: [What you need to know about Preliminary Listing]
 ---
 # Introduction
 Every year we report on the performance of endowment funds and their impact to the university.
 To ensure their accuracy we strive to ensure data accuracy and integrity.
 This year, we are taking additional cleanup steps to ensure this becomes an easier and quicker process in years to come.

 This site will guide you through all aspects of the endowment preliminary listing.

 The Airtable-based preliminary listing process introduced last year remains in place.
-However, we have taken steps to shorten the workflow to request changes.

 ---